-Gil Heitor Cortesão’s (Lisbon, 1966) oeuvre aims to keep alive Utopian ideals from modernism, expressed through interior design and architecture.
-Making painting his principle medium, Cortesão’s applies a rare technique of painting oil on the back of a Plexiglas sheet.
+The practice of Gil Heitor Cortesão (1966) is characteristic for its ambiguity, an ambiguity towards the subjects it depicts, and the media in which its subjects are depicted.
+Making painting his principal medium, Cortesão applies a rare technique of painting oil on the back of a Plexiglas sheet.
 His paintings seduce with the sleekness of their surface, which conceals the texture of the oil paint, and deceives the viewer by resembling some of the key characteristics of photography.

 The work of Gil Heitor Cortesão is included in the collection of Fundação Calouste Gulbenkian, Lisbon, Fundación Helga de Alvear, Caceres, Spain, Fundación ARCO, Madrid, Fundación Pedro Barrié de la Maza, La Coruña, Spain, Museé d’Art Moderne Grand–Duc Jean, Mudam, Luxemburg, Salsali Private Museum, Dubai, Museu de Arte Contemporânea Armando Martins, Lisbon, Coleção Fundação de Serralves, Oporto, Portugal, Coleção António Cachola, Elvas, Portugal, Coleção Associação Industrial Portuguesa, Lisbon, EDP–Electricidade de Portugal, Lisbon, Coleção Arquipélago, Azores, Portugal, among other.